humanlayer/humanlayer/docs/readme.md

 The elephant in the room here is the "block until approval is reached" - in conventional LLM frameworks, that means you have a python worker sitting in a wait loop, blocking the execution of the chain until a response is received from a human.
 This is not ideal for a number of reasons.

-One of the goals of the Function Layer project is to work with the community and framework builders to find the right implementation for asynchronous agent workflows, where tool calls or other operations might need to pause a conversation thread for hours or days.
+One of the goals of HumanLayer is to work with the community and framework builders to find the right implementation for asynchronous agent workflows, where tool calls or other operations might need to pause a conversation thread for hours or days.

 There's lots of open questions in this space, including how and when we want LLM agents to interrupt us and by what channels.
 We'll save these for a future, perhaps more philosophical, discussion.